rtaormina/waterwatch/docs/manual_testing/manual_test.md

 ### Related Requirement / User Story

-In this section provide the related epic, issue, or requireement that the bug relates to.
+In this section provide the related epic, issue, or requirement that the bug relates to.

 ## Manual Test Records
 ```{eval-rst}